holub008/xrf/README.md

 The general algorithm follows:

 * Fit a tree ensemble to the data
-    * xrf uses gradient boosting to fit the ensemble.
-For a description of tree boosting & gradient boosting, see [this document](https://github.com/holub008/snippets/blob/master/tree_learning/tree_learning_overview.pdf).
 * Build a set of rules as the set of root -> leaf traversals from each tree.
     * Each traversal becomes a rule via conjunction
 * Evaluate the rules on the data to build a rule feature set